external-secrets/external-secrets/docs/provider/google-secrets-manager.md

   provider:
     gcpsm:
       projectID: my-project
-      location: us-east1  # CMEK requires a specific location
+      location: us-east1  # Required when using CMEK
-      cmekKeyName: projects/my-project/locations/us-east1/keyRings/my-keyring/cryptoKeys/my-key
 ```

-The `cmekKeyName` field is optional.
-If not specified, Google-managed encryption keys will be used.

-Note: When using CMEK, you must specify a location as customer-managed encryption keys are region-specific.